 The Space Between the Stars would appeal to anyone who enjoys contemporary or pop art.
 The fun nature of some of the pieces, and the engagement through use of light and colour, make the exhibition a relaxing and enjoyable space to visit.

-The Space Between the Stars can be seen at Scream Gallery, 27-28 Eastcastle Street, London W1W 8DH until the 16th February 2013.
-For more information, click here.
+The Space Between the Stars is at Scream Gallery until 16th February 2013.
+For further information or to book visit the gallery’s website here.